 Work internationally to empower women while improving your own skills and providing a much needed service in Honduras

-Interns are needed to assist in a holistic approach to improving maternal healthcare throughout Honduras, in both rural and urban areas.
-Activities include supporting women laboring in public hospitals, providing emotional and physical support offering education to medical students and medical staff in hospitals and universities, giving childbirth and general education to women in hogares maternos (maternity waiting homes), womens groups, health care centers and regional hospitals, and collaborating with traditional midwives in rural areas to improve practices and maternal and infant health.
+Activities include supporting women labouring in public hospitals, providing emotional and physical support offering education to medical students and medical staff in hospitals and universities; giving childbirth and general education to women in Hogares Maternos (maternity waiting homes), women's groups, health care centres and regional hospitals; and collaborating with traditional midwives in rural areas to improve practices and maternal and infant health.
 Also there is the possibility for maternal health research and projects for thesis work, public health practicums and independent study.

 There is also the possibility for maternal health research and projects for thesis work, public health practicums and independent study.